Alethio36/mediastack/README.md

 3)  - [x] pull the wireguard key and place it into compose file (done)
 4)  - [x] update docker images
 5)  - [x] prune docker images
-6)  -  configure storage options for containers (this will need to interact with the compose file) and create said directories as well (wont know until needed for specifics)
+6)  -  configure storage options for containers (this will need to interact with the compose file) and create said directories as well (wont know until needed for specifics) also unfortunatley this may be beyond the scope of this project
 7)  - [x] update host system (done)
 8)  - [x] perform a ip and dns leak test on all containers (done)
-9)  - [ ] trasnfer a windows jellyfin to a linux jellyfin server
+9)  - [ ] trasnfer a windows jellyfin to a linux jellyfin server (this was not done well, and should be considered beyond the scope of this project)
 10) - [x] put in proper error handing in user interaction
 11) - [ ] add in a option to change vpn tunnel options